-“Hello World” function(Lambda) for AWS using serverless framework
+“Hello World” function(Lambda) for AWS using the serverless framework

 What is Serverless Architecture?